uhasker/getting-things-done-in-next-js/src/chapter1/03-arrays-and-objects.md

 const tasks = ['First task', 'Second task', 'Third task'];
 ```

-Note that an array is no longer a primitive type, instead arrays have the type `object`:
+Note that an array is no longer a primitive type.
+Instead, arrays have the type `object`:

 ```js
 console.log(typeof tasks); // object
 ```

 You can access individual elements of an array using the index notation.
-This works by writing the name of the array, followed by the position of the element you want to retrieve inside square brackets.
+This works by writing the name of the array, followed by the position of the element you want to retrieve inside square brackets `[]`.
 Note that when we count the indices (positions), we start at `0`, _not_ at `1`:

 ```js